Ibrah1m1/University-System-Database/README.md

 - [OOP Principles](https://www.geeksforgeeks.org/object-oriented-programming-oops-concept-in-java/)

-Made with ❤️ by the Healthify Team
+Made with ❤️ by the Team

-│   └── test_cases.sql
-└── README.md